 Veterinary checkup and spay or neuter for aggressive dog

 If your dog isn't neutered, we strongly recommend that you have it done immediately.
 Dogs who aren't neutered are more likely to engage in aggressive behaviors.
 If you have questions about spaying or neutering a dog, read Spay/Neuter Your Dog.

-You can check SPAY USA's website at SpayUSA.org to see if there's a clinic or veterinarian in your area that offers low-cost spay/neuter services.
+You can check SPAY USA to see if there's a clinic or veterinarian in your area that offers low-cost spay/neuter services.

 Any dog who has shown aggression should be examined by a vet to rule out any medical problems.
 Pain, thyroid problems, illnesses and hormonal imbalances can cause an otherwise friendly dog to be cranky or aggressive.
 Dogs who suffer from hearing or vision loss can also exhibit extreme changes in behavior.
 If a medical issue is discovered, the aggression may subside on its own once the medical condition is treated.

 Teach your dog (and yourself) some basic cues

 A dog who will respond to basic cues, such as "sit," "stay" and "come," will be much easier to manage or rehome (if that is your intention).
 You can help your dog master these simple cues with just a fundamental understanding of dog behavior and a little work.
 The following articles and books are a good place to start:

 - "Getting the Behavior You Want from Your Dog"